Oregon Green Energy Guide

 Coal-fired power plants and fossil fuel are the biggest contributors to global warming.
 Global warming is caused by releasing what are called greenhouse gases into the atmosphere.
 The most common greenhouse gas is carbon dioxide.

 350 parts per million is what many scientists, climate experts, and progressive national governments are now saying is the safe upper limit for CO2 in our atmosphere.
-The current level is 392 parts per million.
+The current level is over 400 parts per million and headed towards 450 ppm in 5-10 years.
 350 PPM is supposedly the number humanity needs to get back to as soon as possible to avoid runaway climate change.

 Barack Obama’s American Recovery and Reinvestment Act of 2009 included more than $70 billion in direct spending and tax credits for clean energy and associated programs.
 While only 3 million Americans can beat grid prices with $3.50 per Watt solar and no incentives, 41 million Americans can beat grid prices using the 30% federal tax credit.